An audition is required for applicants to the B.S., B.M. and B.F.A. Programs, and the M.A. in Music - Performance Concentration.

 Note: Applicants from abroad or distant geographical regions for whom travel to LIU Post to audition is not possible should submit a video recording of their audition performance either on DVD or via a web link (such as a YouTube video) in lieu of a live audition.
 Audio-only recordings will not be accepted.

-Audition Requirements for the B.S. and B.M.
-Programs, and the M.A. in Music - Performance Concentration
+Audition Requirements for the B.S. in Music, the B.M. in Music Education, and the M.A. in Music - Performance Concentration Programs

 Note: If you are applying for the B.S. in Music or the M.A. in Music - Performance Concentration you may choose to perform a classical or jazz audition according to the course of study you wish to follow.
 Applicants for the B.M. in Music Education are required to perform a classical audition.